 2. Build workflows for each procurement scenario

-3. Put banking information modification under maximum supervision.
+3. Set up banking information modification under maximum supervision.

 The best way to do this is to set up a centralized vendor data management tool, where only specific users would have read/write access to this sensitive data and a specific workflow before publication in the financial ERP.